tensorcircuit/tensorcircuit-ng/docs/source/quickstart.rst

 Backend Agnosticism
 -------------------------

-TensorCircuit supports TensorFlow, Jax, and PyTorch backends.
+TensorCircuit-NG supports TensorFlow, Jax, and PyTorch backends.
 We recommend using TensorFlow or Jax backend since PyTorch lacks advanced jit and vmap features.

 The backend can be set as ``K=tc.set_backend("jax")`` and ``K`` is the backend with a full set of APIs as a conventional ML framework, which can also be accessed by ``tc.backend``.